csharpforevermore/My-Site/README.md

-# site1
+# My Site
-Example of a possible blog site layout
+Example of a possible sites beginner template